aliak00/bolts/README.md

 ## Signatures (experimental):

 Signatures are a way to enforce types to comply with other types.
-For example if you are making a range you can ensure your types conform to a range by mixing in an `ModelsSignature` template to the type that needs it.
+For example if you are making a range you can ensure your types conform to a range by mixing in a `Models` template to the type that needs it.
 You can also use the utilities provided here to constrain functions to types that adhere to a specific signature.

 ```
 struct InputRangeSignature(T) {